The Perfect Fit: The Centre Joint VS The High Joint

 Paired with: MUGGSY’s lithe lines take their inspiration from the earliest 18th-century eyeglasses, and the clear crystal acetate will reflect candlelight beautifully.

 Kubrick’s controversial social satire is a violent, artful vision of the world as well as a climactic, shocking one.
 In the film’s liner notes, Kubrick said, “It is a story of the dubious redemption of a teenage delinquent by condition-reflex therapy.
 It is, at the same time, a running lecture on free-will.”

 Arguably one of the best war films ever, Full Metal Jacket was shot in its entirety in England, due to Kubrick’s refusal to shoot elsewhere.
-However, where it lacks in Coppola’s or Stone’s expansiveness of landscape, it doubles down on character, with the complex portraits of war and death taking center stage.
+However, where it lacks Coppola’s or Stone’s expansiveness of landscape, it doubles down on character, with the complex portraits of war and death taking center stage.

 Kubrick’s surprise genre film of the 80s produced this masterpiece of the era – and genre.
-Driven by Nicholson’s and Duvall’s know-no-bounds performances, Stephen King’s source material and the Kubrick’s creeping terror in every scene.
+Driven by Nicholson’s and Duvall’s know-no-bounds performances, Stephen King’s source material and Kubrick’s creeping terror in every scene.

 Paired with Black Eyewear’s BIRDLAND in yellow, inspired by Inuit eyewear of last century.
 The only eyewear answer to the snowbound horror-scape that surrounds The Overlook Hotel and the film’s final scenes.

 Kubrick’s early horror-comedy takes Nabokov’s brilliant, complex novel about child exploitation and imprisonment (let’s not mince words here) and realises it for screen.

 Cinema’s most iconic sunglasses, the heart-shaped frames Lolita wears on the film’s poster, are echoed in our light-hearted and optimistic NINA design.